elastic/connectors/docs/DOCKER.md

 # Run Connector Service in Docker

-Running Connectors Service in Docker is really easy.
-All it requires is having Docker installed on a local system, and nothing more!
+To run the Connector Service in Docker, you need to have Docker installed locally.

 This guide uses generally-available unix commands to demonstrate how to run the Connectors Service in Docker, for Windows you might have to run them in [Unix Subsystem](https://learn.microsoft.com/en-us/windows/wsl/about), rewrite the commands in PowerShell or do the steps in the guide using good old mouse and keyboard :)